 On the other hand is Value Reload, which costs $3 per deposit.
 With this option, you’ll be able to add money to your card by visiting any supported store.

 Some other impressive features include the ability to pay bills, make card to card transfers, and set up pre-authorised debits.
 Moreover, you can set up alerts to ensure you’re well aware of the latest transactions.
-With the exception of KOHO Prepaid Mastercard, few prepaid cards in Canada come with such rich features.

 We have covered some of the best prepaid Visa cards in this article.
 It will be hard to pick a single option as each card comes with its own pros and cons.
 Consider factors such as associated fees, additional charges, limitations, and rewards when selecting a card.